How to Become a Tax Preparer at Home: Make Money Online by Filing Taxes for Others

 Apart from experience, your credentials also matter when setting up your rate.
-Those who have gained higher education (bachelor’s degree or masters, for instance) command better rates.
-Additionally, getting continuing education and certifications from various institutions help you build up credibility and reputation, giving you the leverage in setting higher rates.
+Those who have gained higher education (bachelors or masters degree, for instance) command better rates.
+Additionally, getting continuing education and certifications from various institutions helps you build up credibility and reputation, giving you the leverage to set higher rates.

 Wondering whether tax preparer jobs are right for you?
 Here are the top pros and cons of working as a tax preparer:

 - It’s a recession-proof business.
 Taxes will always be part of our lives.
-Having the understanding and knowledge of tax preparation is an asset because it’s a service you could offer to others year after year.
+Having anunderstanding and knowledge of tax preparation is an asset because it’s a service you could offer to others year after year.

 - Flexibility.
-You can prepare and file taxes for others in your own schedule, as long as you meet the deadline.
-The tax software is online too, allowing you to work anywhere.
+You can prepare and file taxes for others on your own schedule, as long as you meet the deadline.
+Tax preparation software is online too, allowing you to work anywhere.

 - Low overhead costs.
 The most that you’ll need to work as a tax preparer is a laptop, internet connection, and tax software.
 It’s easily one of the best low-cost business ideas you can start from home!

-- No degree and experience are required.
-Certified tax preparers don’t need to obtain a specific degree to offer their service.
+- No degree or experience are required.
+Certified tax preparers don’t need to obtain a specific degree to offer their services.
 A high school diploma and online education on tax code and preparation (preferably IRS-certified) are enough to get you started in the business.

 - Seasonal income.
 Tax preparers are at their busiest at the start and during the tax season.
 Once the tax season is over, your income could go down if you don’t have other streams of revenue.
 However, some companies provide year-long employment for tax preparers.